K–12 Reforms and California’s English Learner Achievement Gap

 - The old assessment, the California English Language Development Test (CELDT) is being replaced by the ELPAC.

-- In practice, most districts relied heavily on the CST and CELDT.
+- Ed Code Section 313(f) specifies the details.
+In practice, most districts relied heavily on the CST and CELDT.
 Teacher recommendations range from requiring particular course marks in English courses to sending teachers a list of students to be reclassified so that any objections could be raised.
 Most districts treated parent consultation as a notification process rather than consultation.
 See Hill, Weston, and Hayes (2014).